For further reading matter on scams look at:

 Hard luck stories: Someone with a hard luck story may come to your door and ask you to help them out with cash.
 The story they tell you is made up and intended to con you out of a lot of money.
 Never feel pressured into giving money to someone you don’t know.
 Call the police if you think you’re being scammed.

-The first looks as though it is an order from Amazon, see attached image here.
+Amazon: The first looks as though it is an order from Amazon, see attached image here.
 It looks genuine but please note the email address highlighted, which is a fake.
 The email is asking you to click on the help centre; this will normally take you to another link where they will ask you to confirm bank/card details.
 If you receive anything like this please just delete.

-The second, which purported to be from HMRC saying a tax refund was due, had three main things which showed it was a scam:
+HMRC: Purporting to be from HMRC saying a tax refund was due, had three main things which showed it was a scam:

 - HMRC would not contact you about this by email and certainly, in this case, not directly to the recipient, as their tax is handled by an accountant,